We take a look at the best ever Test teams to have graced the sport, with South Africa’s Class of 2007-2009 certainly in that bracket.

-Despite being one of the international game’s traditional heavyweights, South Africa came into the 2007 season after delivering some underwhelming performances in 2006 when they lost five out of 12 Tests played that year.
+Despite being one of the international game’s traditional heavyweights, the Springboks came into the 2007 season after delivering some underwhelming performances in 2006 when they lost five out of 12 Tests played that year.

 Things changed for the better in 2007 and apart from a triumphant World Cup run, in which they won all six their matches, they won seven out of their 10 other Tests played that year.

 Despite the World Cup triumph in France, Jake White was replaced by Peter de Villiers at the start of 2008 and after starting off with a mediocre record – in which they won four and lost as many games from their first eight Tests – they went on a superb run, beating the British and Irish Lions 2-1 in a tightly-contested series before winning the Tri-Nations that year.

 Although this Springbok team were not the most skilful side to take to the field during this period, like most successful Bok teams, they had a pragmatic yet effective game plan where they kicked for territory before placing plenty of pressure on their opponents with their strong defensive game.
 This usually led to mistakes from the opposition from which the Boks would score points and inevitably helped them to win matches.

 That game plan was White’s brainchild and worked perfectly during the 2007 World Cup in France where the Boks won most of their matches comfortably before sealing a hard-fought 15-6 victory over England in the global showpiece’s final in Paris.

 A key to success was a dominant pack of forwards which would lay a solid foundation from which their backline would usually score the bulk of the points, although the forwards would also benefit by crossing for some tries.